-The Company estimates a pre-tax non-cash compensation expense of approximately \$20.0 million in connection with the grant of the Distributor Options.
-This non-cash compensation expense will result in a corresponding impact on net income and net income per share, which may also result in a corresponding impact on the market price of the Class A Common Stock.
+The Company incurred a total pre-tax non-cash compensation expense of \$19.9 million in connection with the grant of the Distributor Options.
+This non-cash compensation expense resulted in a corresponding impact on net income and net income per share.